SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

     used.
 In general, an outcome that appears in JDemetra+ interface in green indicates no evidence of a problem in a tested area, yellow is uncertain and red indicates an issue that should be addressed.
-In this scenario results in green indicate that the given test detected seasonal movements.
-In case of the tests, for which p-values are given, green denotes that the desired test result was achieved at the 5% confidence level.
+In this scenario the results in green indicate that the given test detected seasonal movements.
+For tests where p-values are given, green denotes that the desired test result was achieved at the 5% confidence level.
 An outcome in yellow means that the relevant test statistics can be accepted at the 1% level.
 An outcome